 7. Is my preferred venue/important vendor available?

-There are many important things to consider as you set your wedding date.
-This guide on how to choose your wedding date walked you through some important questions that you need answer together as a couple as you move forward with selecting your wedding date.
-Is there anything else you would consider when telling someone how to choose your wedding date?
-Let us know!
-Good luck!
+There are many important things to consider as you’re setting a wedding date.
+This guide on how to choose a wedding date walked you through some important questions that you need answer together as a couple as you move forward with selecting your wedding date.